Small society lotteries

 Submit your lottery returns

-A completed lottery return needs to be submitted within one month after the lottery was drawn.
+A completed lottery return needs to be submitted within three months after the lottery was drawn.
 This allows us to assess whether financial limits are being followed and to make sure that any money raised is used for the right intentions.

 You will need to include the following with the return: